virgo-project/virgo/README.md

 to provide constructive dialog & information discovery, and also designed to enable our long term happiness and well-being.

-When our mobile and desktop devices are completely open and free designs, such that anyone could manufacture them, and that we can know with near certainty that our devices in our hands are secure and not compromised by any authority.
+When our mobile and desktop devices are completely open and Free designs, such that anyone could manufacture them, and that we can know with near certainty that our devices in our hands are secure and not compromised.

+When open and Free hardware is produced in volumes large enough to lower its cost and increase its quality.

 When the world has become so saturated with open source, when it becomes the norm,